Blotch3D/Blotch3D/README.md

 **Blotch3D User Manual**
 ------------------------

-With just a few lines of C\# code you can make a real-time 3D program that builds for Windows (all platforms), iOS, Android, MacOS, Linux, PS4, PSVita, Xbox One, and Switch.
+With just a few lines of C\# code you can implement real-time 3D on a variety of platforms

 [Quick start](#quick-start)